-If your complaint is related to: Please contact: The pastoral support of a Tutor or the arrangements in House The Housemaster/Housemistress of your child's House The teaching in an academic department The relevant Head of Department The Head of an academic department or any other academic matter The Deputy Head (Academic): m.tomkins@haileybury.com Fees, premises, security, health and safety The Chief Operating Officer: c.mills@haileybury.com Sport provision The Director of Sport: a.searson@haileybury.com Co-curricular Music provision The Director of Music: s.bland@haileybury.com Co-curricular Drama provision The Director of Dramatic Arts: j.thomas@haileybury.com The Directors of Sport/Music/Drama or any other issues relating to the School's co-curricular provision The Deputy Head (Co-Curricular): a.head@haileybury.com
+If your complaint is related to: Please contact: The teaching in an academic department The relevant Head of Department The Head of an academic department or any other academic matter The Deputy Head (Academic): m.tomkins@haileybury.com Fees, premises, security, health and safety The Chief Operating Officer: c.mills@haileybury.com Sport provision The Director of Sport: a.searson@haileybury.com Co-curricular Music provision The Director of Music: r.brain@haileybury.com Co-curricular Drama provision The Director of Dramatic Arts: j.thomas@haileybury.com The Directors of Sport/Music/Drama or any other issues relating to the School's co-curricular provision The Deputy Head (Co-Curricular): a.head@haileybury.com

-- 10.4 If the informal complaint is about the Chief Operating Officer, Deputy Master or any Deputy Head, it should be referred to the Master.
+If the informal complaint is about the Chief Operating Officer, Deputy Master or any Deputy Head, it should be referred to the Master.
 The Master will decide whether he can deal with the complaint informally or whether the complaint should be dealt with formally under the procedure below.
 If the informal complaint is about the Master, it should be referred to the Chief Operating Officer as Clerk to Governors, who will discuss the matter with the Chair of Governors.
-The Chair of Governors will determine whether the complaint should be dealt with by him informally, or whether the formal procedure below should be followed. - 10.5 If your complaint is related to a safeguarding matter please refer to the School's Safeguarding and Child Protection Policy for further guidance (available on the Policies page of the School's website and on the Policies page of the School Portal). - 10.6 If you remain dissatisfied with the response provided to the informal complaint the next step is to pursue a formal complaint under Stage Two (see below).
+The Chair of Governors will determine whether the complaint should be dealt with by him informally, or whether the formal procedure below should be followed.

+If your complaint is related to a safeguarding matter please refer to the School's Safeguarding and Child Protection Policy for further guidance (available on the Policies page of the School's website and on the Policies page of the School Portal).

+If you remain dissatisfied with the response provided to the informal complaint the next step is to pursue a formal complaint under Stage Two (see below).

-Stage Two (Formal Complaint)
+4.2 Stage Two (Formal Complaint)

-10.7 If you remain dissatisfied following Stage One of the process, or if the complaint is so serious that an informal complaint is not appropriate, you should write to either the Master or the Chief Operating Officer as appropriate and formalise the complaint.
+If you remain dissatisfied following Stage One of the process, or if the complaint is so serious that an informal complaint is not appropriate, you should write to either the Master or the Chief Operating Officer as appropriate and formalise the complaint.
 This should be done within one month of the concern arising, or of the outcome of the previous stage being communicated to you if relevant.
 The division of responsibility at Haileybury is as follows: